 Whips may be carried and thrown away during the event.
-(November 91

-13. USE OF SPURS/BLOOD POLICY
+14. USE OF SPURS/BLOOD POLICY

-The Pony Club Association of Queensland has a zero tolerance blood policy.
+The Pony Club Queensland has a zero-tolerance blood policy.
 If any horse shows blood or signs of bleeding on its side which was caused by, or may have been caused by the use of spurs, it must immediately be retired for the day from the competition, event or rally/muster.
 The horse must be immediately unsaddled and the scrape, cut or wound immediately attended to.
 Under no circumstances is the horse to be ridden at Pony Club again that day.
 The use of spurs in a cruel manner will result in immediate disqualification of the rider from the competition.

-14. JUDGES
+15.JUDGES

-Judge has the right to call on any competitor to inspect his gear and if gear is illegal, competitor is compelled to remove offending article before competing.
-Judges should be PCQ instructors for gymkhanas or from a list of suitably accredited Judges or Course Builders for specific disciplines.
-Parents cannot judge their own children in subjective disciplines such as Rider Class, Dressage, Jumping Equitation etc.

-Judges may refuse to judge novelty events at shows or gymkhanas if the programme states "run under PCQ Rules" and the events are not then conducted under the rules of the PCQ.

-Judges must present themselves suitably attired.
+- Judge has the right to call on any competitor to inspect his gear and if gear is illegal, competitor is compelled to remove offending article before competing.
+Judges should be PCQ instructors for gymkhanas or from a list of suitably accredited Judges or Course Builders for specific disciplines. - Judges cannot judge their own children, horses, close relative, regular students or riders they have trained within the previous week, in subjective disciplines such as Rider Class, Dressage, jumping Equitation etc. - Neither may these judges accept private billeted accommodation or other gratuity from/to a competitor scheduled to be in the competition they are judging. - Judges may refuse to judge novelty events at shows or gymkhanas if the programme states "run under PCQ Rules" and the events are not then conducted under the rules of the PCQ. - Judges must present themselves suitably attired.

-15. DISPUTES COMMITTEE
+16. DISPUTES COMMITTEE